 Trucking companies have been warning of an impending problem for years.
 Veteran truck operators are retiring, and there are too few younger drivers looking to fill their spots.
 This has resulted in recruiters becoming less selective when making hiring decisions.
 Many of the truckers that they do hire lack experience.
 This concerns many traffic safety analysts.

 Human resources officers at many trucking companies used to not give the resumes of truckers who’ve had their commercial driver’s license (CDL) for two or fewer years a second look.
-They also used not to hire truckers who’ve had accidents or tickets.
+They also used to avoid hiring truckers who had accidents or tickets on their record.
 These companies have had to lower their standards to fill their vacancies though.

 Trucking Company Hiring Practices